Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 Communication and Marketing to the Public (Pre-Arrival)

 - Update your website and social media with clear communication about what customers can expect when at this event (see Social Media Best Practices in Times of Crisis from Penn State).
+If you are participating in Maine Maple Sunday™ be sure to update your Maine Maple Producers Association listing as well.

 - Show the community that you are using recommended practices for sanitation and distancing (e.g. avoid posting pictures from last year’s event that show a sugarhouse packed with people, or other images of crowds).